JRegimbal/hat-box/_tools/drawosc.md

     - Demonstration
 image: /assets/tools/DrawOSC.png
 ---
-For more information about DrawOSC, consult the ICMC 2015 paper titled ["Composition Techniques for the Ilinx Vibrotactile Garment"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.702.2949&rep=rep1&type=pdf).
+For more information about DrawOSC and the Pattern Player, consult the ICMC 2015 paper titled ["Composition Techniques for the Ilinx Vibrotactile Garment"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.702.2949&rep=rep1&type=pdf).